-Kenmore Park Infant and Nursery School is a Good School (Ofsted July 2014) where the personal development and well-being of every child is paramount, alongside a broad and enriched range of curricular experiences which all work together to develop the whole child.
+Kenmore Park Infant and Nursery School is a Good School (Ofsted short inspection May 2018) where the personal development and well-being of every child is paramount, alongside a broad and enriched range of curricular experiences which all work together to develop the whole child.

 The mission of this successful school is to uphold our pupils’ rights to an education (article 28)

 We want for everyone to feel valued and included by

 - Aiming high to achieve excellence in learning by applying the dispositions of an effective learner

 - Providing a safe and caring environment conductive to promoting learning, which is positive and enjoyable (article 16)